torresjrjr/tabulae.vim/MODEL.md

 Basic model
 -----------
-tabulae.vim will work with an internally defined, tab-delimited files with the extension `.tae`.
-Normal `.tsv` and `.csv` files will be able to be converted to `.tae` files.
+tabulae.vim works with an internally defined, tab-delimited file format with the extension `.tae`.
+Cells have metadata about data types, formatting, outline type, etc. Normal `.tsv` and `.csv` files can be converted to `.tae` files, and metadata will be inplicitliy or explicitely created.
 Here's an excerpt from example.tae:

 > Note: If you're viewing this in Vim, `:set tabstop=24` to view clearly.